mrocklin/blog/_posts/work/2016-08-16-dask-for-institutions.md

 utility in flushing out bugs is invaluable.

 As interest in Dask grows it's interesting to see how it will evolve.
-Culturally Dask has managed to simultaneously cater to both the open source science crowd as well as the private-sector crowd.
+Culturally Dask has managed to simultaneously cater to both the open science crowd as well as the private-sector crowd.
 The project gets both financial support and open source contributions from each side.
 So far there hasn't been any conflict of interest (everyone is pushing in roughly the same direction) which has been a really fruitful experience for all involved I think.